Language center: Current scientific consensus

-Improvements in computer technology, in the late 20th century, has allowed a better understanding of the correlation between brain and language, and the disorder that this entails.
-This improvement has permitted a better visualization of the brain structure in high resolution three-dimensional images.
-It has also allowed to observe brain activity through the blood flow (Dronkers, Ivanova, & Baldo, 2017).
+Improvement in computer technology in the late 20th century has allowed a better understanding of the correlation between brain and language, in the disorders that this entails.
+This improvement has permitted better visualization of the brain structure in high-resolution three-dimensional images.
+It has also allowed observation of brain activity through blood flow (Dronkers, Ivanova, & Baldo, 2017).

 New medical imaging techniques such as PET and fMRI have allowed researchers to generate pictures showing which areas of a living brain are active at a given time.
-Functional magnetic resonance imaging (fMRI) is a technique used for locating, in the brain, particular functions to different activity related.
+Functional magnetic resonance imaging (fMRI) localizes specific brain functions to particular brain regions by observing blood flow in different areas.
 This technique shows the location and magnitude of neural activity variations, influenced by external stimulation and fluctuation at rest.
 MRI is a technique that was developed in the 20th century to observe brain activity in healthy and abnormal brains.
-Diffusion-weighted magnetic resonance imaging or diffusion tensor imaging (DTI) is a technique use for track white matter bundles in vivo and gives information of the internal fibrous structure by the measure of water diffusion.
-This diffusion tensor is used for infer white matter connectivity.
+Diffusion-weighted magnetic resonance imaging, or diffusion tensor imaging (DTI), is a technique used for tracking white matter bundles in vivo, and gives information on the internal fibrous structure via measuring water diffusion.
+This diffusion tensor is used for inferring white matter connectivity.

 In the past, research was primarily based on observations of loss of ability resulting from damage to the cerebral cortex.
-Indeed, medical imaging has represented a radical step forward for research on speech processing.
-Since then, a whole series of relatively large areas of the brain are involved in speech processing.
+In the modern era, medical imaging has represented a radical step forward for research on speech processing.
+It is now known that a whole series of relatively large brain areas are involved in speech processing.
 In more recent research, subcortical regions (those lying below the cerebral cortex such as the putamen and the caudate nucleus), as well as the pre-motor areas (BA 6), have received increased attention.
 It is now generally assumed that the following structures of the cerebral cortex near the primary and secondary auditory cortices play a fundamental role in speech processing: